 Western Undergraduate Exchange.
-North Dakota students have enrolled in undergraduate programs beyond North Dakota’s borders through the Western Undergraduate Exchange (WUE) since 1988, saving on 9,665 annual tuition bills.
-In 2012-13, 366 students from North Dakota are enrolled in out-of-state programs at reduced rates (150 percent of resident tuition), saving more than $1 million in tuition and fees – the average student savings amounted to $2,867.
-In the last 10 years, students have saved over $16.2 million.
+North Dakota students have enrolled in undergraduate programs beyond North Dakota’s borders through the Western Undergraduate Exchange (WUE) since 1988.
+In 2013-14, 362 students from North Dakota were enrolled in out-of-state programs at reduced rates (150 percent of resident tuition), saving $1.1 million in tuition and fees – the average student savings amounted to $3,024.
+In the last 10 years, students have saved over $15 million.

 Professional Student Exchange Program.
 North Dakota has sent almost 400 students to professional programs through the Professional Student Exchange Program (PSEP), with students studying in a host of critical fields, including dentistry, optometry, and veterinary medicine.

 Western Regional Graduate Program.
-North Dakota’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to over 275 high-quality, distinctive programs (“distinctive” meaning that they’re offered at only four or fewer institutions in the WICHE region) at 52 institutions in all WICHE states.
+North Dakota’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to over 314 high-quality, distinctive programs (“distinctive” meaning that they’re offered at only four or fewer institutions in the WICHE region) at 56 institutions in all WICHE states.
 WRGP programs run the gamut, but emerging social, environmental, and resource-management fields are particular strengths, as are innovative interdisciplinary programs.
-In 2012-13 North Dakota sent 14 students to out-of-state institutions, while receiving four.
+In 2013-14 North Dakota sent 16 students to out-of-state institutions, while receiving 16.

 North Dakota gains added value from WICHE’s programs in policy, workforce development, technology, mental health, and other areas.

 Policy & Workforce Development.
 North Dakota has participated in projects supporting better-informed decision making at the state level.
 WICHE initiatives have been sponsored by the Ford Foundation, Lumina Foundation for Education, the U.S. Department of Education, and others.
-In addition, WICHE policy experts often visit the state to present or consult on a number of vital issues, including the state’s workforce needs and balancing the financial aid portfolio between grants, loans, and scholarships, as well as between merit- and need-based aid.
+In addition, WICHE policy experts often visit the state to present or consult on a number of vital issues, including the state’s workforce needs and balancing the financial aid portfolio.

 North Dakota is one of four Western states participating in the Adult College Completion Network.
 The ACC Network, funded by Lumina Foundation, is a nationwide collaborative learning network that shares promising strategies among institutions, organizations, state agencies, and others working to increase completion rates for adults with prior college credit.
 The network offers a listerv and webinars on issues related to adult completion, and an annual meeting of large-scale projects working in this area.
 North Dakota was also chosen for an earlier, related Lumina-funded project: Non-traditional No More.
 WICHE worked with state leaders to identify the “ready adult” population – those who have almost enough credits to graduate but who have not yet returned to college – and help them earn their degrees.
 Over two years the state received $65,000 and technical assistance.